Community Challenges

 Touched, even overwhelmed, by the dedication of the COMSEP team and the encounters they had, the cohort gave itself a second mandate: to make the dreams of children requiring COMSEP services come true.

-Building for youth
+Building for the Youth

-C19 - Espace HOPE
+C19 - HOPE Space

 Support for young people